Ruiru Kiambu County, Kenya Travel Guide

 Commonly open from around 8:00 AM for breakfast, serving until 10:00 PM or later for dinner.

 Seasonal closures are less common in Ruiru compared to tourist-heavy areas.
-However, some smaller businesses might have reduced hours during major public holiday periods like Christmas and New Year.
+However, some smaller businesses might have reduced hours during major public public holiday periods like Christmas and New Year.

 Modest dress is generally advised, especially when visiting local communities, religious sites, or rural areas (shoulders and knees covered).
 Casual wear is acceptable for most other settings, including urban exploration and dining.